Specy/asm-editor/README.md

 ## App features

-- Simple code completition and full syntax highlighting
+- Code completion and syntax highlighting
 - Run the program or step through it
 - Code breakpoints, settings, input/output interrupts, undo, formatter and more
 - Inspect the value of each register and memory address to see which was changed with each instruction
 - Create new projects and manage them all in the webapp
-- Integrated IDE with semantic checks and useful errors to help you learn assembly
+- IDE with semantic checks and useful errors to help you learn assembly
-- Integrated documentation and intellisense with addressing modes, descriptions and examples
+- Built-in documentation and intellisense with addressing modes, descriptions and examples
 - Customisable settings and shortcuts, including theme customization

 ## Editor Tools